Focused Ultrasound Therapy

 Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with lung cancer.
 This novel technology focuses beams of ultrasonic energy precisely and accurately on targets in the body without damaging surrounding normal tissue.
 Where the beams converge, the ultrasound produces a variety of therapeutic effects that could potentially enable lung cancer to be treated without incisions or radiation.

 A recent, isolated case was reported in a scientific meeting where a metastatic cancer located in the anterior portion of the lung was treated with focused ultrasound.
+This treatment did not require OLF.
+See the discussion of this case >

 Potential advantages as compared to current treatments: